On this page

 - not allow your dog within a playground and keep it on a lead within 10m of the perimeter of a playground

-- pick up after your dog and place it in a bin (you can be fined if you don't clean up after your pet).
+- bring waste bags to pick up after your dog and place it in a bin (you can be fined if you don't clean up after your pet).